Kajan Johnson

-Kajan Johnson (born April 21, 1984) is a retired Canadian mixed martial artist who most recently competed in the lightweight division of the UFC.
+Kajan Johnson (born April 21, 1984) is a Canadian retired mixed martial artist who most recently competed in the lightweight division of the UFC.
 A professional competitor since 2002, he is also known for competing The Ultimate Fighter Nations: Canada vs. Australia for Team Canada, as well as the MFC and King of the Cage.

 Mixed martial arts career

 Early career

 Johnson made his MMA debut in 2002, going 4–4 by years end.
 Johnson then made his MFC debut losing to Chad Hanseh.

 Starting in October 2005, Johnson went 11–1–1 over five years with his only loss coming in a title fight for the KOTC Canadian Lightweight Championship against future UFC top contender and training partner Rory MacDonald.
 He also captured the XMMA Lightweight title.

 Johnson would make his return to MFC at MFC 23 taking on Ryan Machan.
 He lost via submission in the first round.

 Johnson was set to take on Orestes Betran at MFC 27.
 Betran then pulled out of the match and was replaced with a veteran of 29 fights at the time, Ryan Healy.
 He won via unanimous decision.